Leifmao/Leifmao/README.md

 - 👋 Hi, I’m @Leifmao
 - 👀 I’m interested in Synthwave, video games & cyberpunk
-- 🌱 I’m currently learning Javascript as part of a full stack engineering course
+- 🌱 I’m currently learning React as part of a full stack engineering course
 - 💞️ I’m looking to collaborate on everything
 - 📫 Reach me on @leifmao